.jpg)

 We followed the same path going back to the street parking.

 Hiking with a baby is not a joke.
 It’s tiring but fun.
-I get to see my baby’s fascination with nature, even thou he slept when we got to the end of the trail and headed back to the car, ahahaa.
+I got to see my baby’s fascination with nature, even thou he slept when we got to the end of the trail and headed back to the car, ahahaa.

 Safe travels.